|9||Hengshui Shi, Hebei|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Pingdingshan air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Pingdingshan is currently 20.8 times the WHO annual air quality guideline value

 Moderate 74 US AQI

 |Monday, Dec 12|

 Interested in hourly forecast?
 Get the app

 Pingdingshan is a prefecture-level city in central Henan province, China.
 Pingdingshan means “mountain with a flat top” and as such, the city is named after a nearby plateau, the top of which is very flat.
 As a prefecture-level city, it oversees and controls 4 districts, 2 county-level cities and 4 counties.
 A census conducted in 2010 estimated the population to be almost 5 million out of which 1.7 million live in the metropolitan area although this figure will no doubt have increased during the last 11 years.
 The area around Pingdingshan has extensive mineral resources such as coal, manganese, salt, iron, aluminium, fluorite and gypsum.
 There are also approximately 10.3 billion tons of coal reserves in the area which make it the largest coalfield in the entire south and east of China.
 Salt and limestone are two other resources found in abundance here.